heckert/sbg-weather/README.md

 > **NOTE:**  _Currently still work in progress_

-Exploring various time-series deep learning methods on weather data for the city of Salzburg, Austria using TensorFlow and Keras.
+Exploring various time-series deep learning methods on weather data for the province of Salzburg, Austria using TensorFlow and Keras.

 Data is taken from Austria's [open government data platform](https://www.data.gv.at/).